Instructional DesignSixth form students in maroon sweatshirts collaborate on instructional design project using laptops in modern study space.

 Action Mapping

-Instructional design is a systematic process that involves the creation of effective learning experiences through the application of instructional design models and theories.
-By utilizing these best practices, instructional designers can ensure that their training programs are engaging, impactful, and aligned with the desired learning outcomes.
+Instructional design is a systematic process that involves the creation of engaging activities through the application of instructional design models and theories.
+By utilizing these best practices, instructional designers can ensure that their training programs are engaging, impactful, and aligned with the desired educational results.

 Using instructional design models, such as the ADDIE model or action mapping, provides a structured approach to the design and development of instructional materials.
 These models guide instructional designers in conducting thorough needs analyses, setting clear objectives, designing learning activities, and evaluating the effectiveness of the training program.
 By following these models, instructional designers are able to create customized programs that cater to the unique needs of learners.